rubynortheast/dibirails/README.md

 ```
 ## Controllers and Routes

 Now we have the models in place, we need to run the code to generate a controller.
-Direct to the answer controller and add the create method to add the following code;
+Then direct to the answer controller and add the create method to add the following code;

 ```ruby
 class AnswersController < ApplicationController